MicrodigisysMicrodigisysYour IT Transformation partner

 • Numerous certified, high-performing platforms offering scale and choice.

-• HP Z Workstations certified on Creo 3.0 / 4.0 are supported on Creo 5.0 and the next future major release, based on
+• HP Z Workstations certified on Creo 3.0 / 4.0 are supported on Creo 5.0 and the next future major release, based on the PTC N+2 certification policy.

 How to select an HP Workstation for PTC Creo

-While PTC Creo will run on any HP Workstation configuration, there are several options to consider to optimise the
+While PTC Creo will run on any HP Workstation configuration, there are several options to consider to optimise the performance of PTC Creo on the selected HP Workstation.
+These aspects are described below.

 Processor (CPU)